trinodb/trino/presto-docs/src/main/sphinx/security/server.rst

 .. note::

-    Monitor the CPU usage on the Presto coordinator after enabling HTTPS.
+    Monitor the CPU usage on the Trino coordinator after enabling HTTPS.
 Java prefers the more CPU-intensive cipher suites, if you allow it to choose from a big list.
 If the CPU usage is unacceptably high after enabling HTTPS, you can configure Java to use specific cipher suites by setting